Orwel/TextDataGenerator/README.md

 This is random date time 2015-08-11T16:53:51
 This is a repeat :
 Marc LAURENT are you ok?
-Cédric VERNOU are you ok?
+CÃ©dric VERNOU are you ok?
 Laurie TARO are you ok?
 Laurie TARO are you ok?
 Marc LAURENT are you ok?